askyel/stuyhs/econ/06:aggregate_demand.md

 slope of aggregate expenditure line is MPC

 ![keynesian_gap] (images/keynesian_gap.gif)
-recessionary gap: amt by which output is too low
+recessionary gap: amount by which output is too low

 ## Investment Spending